Homemade Brown Butter Mincemeat

 - Chop the butter into evenly sized pieces then place into a large saucepan.
 Place over a medium heat & allow to melt, stirring regularly with a spatula.
 Keep cooking, until the butter starts to foam, smells nutty & you can see that the milk solids in the bottom of the pan have turned golden brown.

-- Remove from the heat & leave to cool to room temperature, stirring every so often.
+- Next, take the pan off the heat & let the mincemeat cool to room temperature, stirring it every so often.

-- Once cool, stir in the brandy then transfer to a sterilised jar.
+- Once cool, stir in the brandy then transfer the mincemeat to a sterilised jar.

-- Allow to mature in the fridge for at least a week before using.
+- Let the mincemeat mature in the fridge for at least a week before using.
 Leaving it for a couple of months is best.